dolittle-obsolete/WebAssembly/Documentation/getting_started.md

 the types of resources being used for things like Read Models and Event Store.
 This configuration file does not have the dimension of types of runtime environments such as WebAssembly as an interaction layer.
 You therefor need a copy of this file if you want to support both a server/client scenario and a WebAssembly scenario side-by-side for the same codebase.
-We have an issue registered to make this easier - found [here](https://github.com/dolittle-runtime/DotNET.SDK/issues/204).
 {{% /notice %}}

 ### EntryPoint